Lower your expectations? I know, it’s not exactly the stuff of inspirational videos. But this suggestion has its place.

 If you’ve already met someone you like, couples counseling is an excellent option.
 You don’t need to wait for times of trouble to start.
 Therapy during the early phases of a relationship can help drag your collective expectations out into the light.
 Thus, they can be examined and re-imagined.
 Consider this to be preventative care.

-To learn more, why not reach out today to set up a consultation?
+Let’s connect today to schedule a confidential consultation.
 In this case, I feel confident it will live up to your expectations.